robojumper/DarkestDungeonSaveEditor/docs/dson.md

 -----|-----|-----|-----|-----
 numMeta2Entries|??|Field|fields|fields in canonical order

 Note: The size of a field is not sepcified.
-A heurstic that worked for this application was to find the next biggest offset in Meta2.
+A heuristic that worked for this application was to find the next biggest offset in Meta2.
 The next biggest offset is not necessarily the offset of the next Meta2 Entry.
 I assume that the data size isn't needed when the runtime already knows the data size of each field.

 ### Field